sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 28. How to check for Click-Jacking and state atleast one method to prevent it?

 Write a normal html code, add an iframe something like this `<iframe src="vulnerableClickJackingSite.com">`, save it as test.html.
 Open this html in the browser.
-If vulnerableClickJackingSite.com opens up within the iframe, then the site is vulnerable to Click-Jacking.
+If vulnerableClickJackingSite.com opens within the iframe, then the site is vulnerable to Click-Jacking.

 **Prevention:** By configuring X-Frame Options Headers to `DENY` or `SAMEORIGIN` or the site using `ALLOW-FROM`.
 See the code below.